Karlgarin, Western Australia: Facilities

 As well as the Cooperative Bulk Handling site to support the booming grain industry, Karlgarin townsite has an abandoned school and shop, both of which were destroyed during a storm in 2013.
 The main hub of the community is the Karlgarin Country Club, established in 1953.
 Located on Foundation Street, it sells food and a range of drinks.
 A large portion of the revenue for "The Club", as it is commonly known, comes from the associated bowls club.

 As well as the club, Karlgarin offers a diverse range of food options, including a burger van.
 In 2015 Karlgarin welcomed a new cafe and art gallery at the old CWA building.

 Other facilities offered in Karlgarin include the Church of Our Lady Help of Christians Catholic Church Karlgarin.
 The church's foundation stone was laid by Rev. Myles McKeon on 13 March 1966.
 On the main street, Melba Street, is the abandoned school, opened in 1932 and closed in 2005.

+The Church of Our Lady Help of Christians Catholic Church, which sustained major roof damage in the 2013 storm, was fully restored and re-blessed by Archbishop Timothy Costelloe in April 2016 to celebrate its 50th anniversary.
+It was noted that local farmers who originally built the church in 1966 were instrumental in its repair.